John and Mary (film): Critical reception

-Roger Ebert of the Chicago Sun-Times wrote "John and Mary is supposed to be a contemporary movie, I guess, and yet it's curiously out of touch.
+Roger Ebert of the Chicago Sun-Times wrote, "John and Mary is supposed to be a contemporary movie, I guess, and yet it's curiously out of touch.
 John and Mary shadow box uneasily with the American language, trying to sound like all people their age without sounding too much like any particular person."

-John Thompson of the Orlando Weekly calls it "a delectable New Wave–inspired dish for thoughtful viewers tired of the same old menu."
-Vincent Canby of The New York Times wrote "There is nothing wrong with the idea of John and Mary, just with its execution."
+Vincent Canby of The New York Times wrote, "There is nothing wrong with the idea of 'John and Mary,' just with its execution.
+John Mortimer's screenplay is short-focused, its action confined mostly to John's apartment where John and Mary eat, talk and lie about with such dreary verisimilitude that you eventually find yourself less interested in John and Mary than in the settings, clothes and objects that surround them."

-Rotten Tomatoes reports 5 positive and 6 negative reviews of the film for a score of 45%.
+Rotten Tomatoes reports an approval rating of 38%, based on 13 reviews.

 Box office

 According to Fox records, the film required $6,300,000 in rentals to break even, and by December 11, 1970, it had made $8,150,000, resulting in a profit to the studio.